 Don’t rush this part – social profiles rank too.

 In fact, they had a higher presence in rankings in 2018 than ever before.

 Remember we were talking about the Aussie brand, Bellroy?

 Here’s what comes up on page 1 of Google when you do a quick search:

 Pay attention to these steps:

-- Choose your platforms.
-Instagram, Facebook and Pinterest are perfect for displaying products and reaching potential online shoppers.
+Choose your platforms.
+Instagram, Facebook and Pinterest are perfect for displaying products and reaching potential online shoppers with your online store.
 YouTube is great if, like Bellroy, you have lots of explainer videos.

 Next, add social media buttons to your site.

 Adding social media buttons is easy, depending on your level of web know-how.

 You can choose from Shopify apps that will do it all for you.
 Navigate to the social media section of the App Store.